joelsleeba/Varsha-2022/README.md

 In case, you're curious: I use [Vim](https://www.vim.org/), [Vim-LaTeX](http://vim-latex.sourceforge.net/) plugin, [TexLive distribution](https://tug.org/texlive/) and [Zathura](https://pwmt.org/projects/zathura/).
 I did not have hunt them down on the web as they are [free and open source softwares](https://en.wikipedia.org/wiki/Free_and_open-source_software) and available in repositories of most (I suspect all!)
 Linux distributions.
 [BTW I use Debian](https://knowyourmeme.com/memes/btw-i-use-arch).

-Back to Maths \textemdash Here's a quote that I like and wish to implement:
+Back to Maths; Here's a quote that I like and wish to implement:

 > "Don't just read it; fight it!
 Ask your own question, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?$\ldots$ Where does the proof use the hypothesis?"
 >